T1NKER0/Online-Video-Game-Store/README.md

 # 🎮 PlayStation Store-Inspired System

-A system for managing and purchasing digital video games, inspired by the PlayStation Store.
+A full-stack system for managing and purchasing digital video games, inspired by the PlayStation Store.
 It consists of two separate applications: an **Administrator Application** and a **Video Game Store Application**.

 > **Technologies Used**
 > - 🖥️ Frontend: React (for both Admin and Store UIs)
+> - 🔙 Backend: Node.js with Express.js (API services)
 > - 🗄️ Databases: MySQL (Admin and Video Game Store databases)

 ---